 NetSuite OneWorld also offers multicurrency consolidations, allowing businesses to easily roll up data from subsidiary to parent level, and the system facilitates intercompany consolidation.
 That helps organizations establish consistent business processes.
 Additionally, your number of subsidiaries or need for customized reports does not impact NetSuite OneWorld pricing.

-Intacct supports only English and as a result does not have a significant presence outside of English-speaking countries.
+Intacct supports only three languages—English, French, and German— and as a result does not have a significant presence outside of English-speaking countries.
 Each business entity requires its own licenses and, because of Intacct’s subledger architecture, entities cannot access real-time data.
 Customers must subscribe to Intacct’s customization or platform services to run custom reports on subsidiaries.

 Multisubsidiary consolidation is also difficult with Intacct, requiring a separate consolidation module and multiple consolidation methods to choose from with varying costs.
 Intercompany reports also require subscriptions to Intacct’s customization services, platform services, or custom report writer.